 Basically, we need the data from ePDQ (if it comes with the customer or not) to complete the order, store some of the data to use for refunds, etc.

-You might have followed the steps mentioned in this article to enable Direct HTTP server-to-server request to fix it.
+You might have followed the steps mentioned in webhook guide to enable Direct HTTP server-to-server request to fix it.

 However, there are a few complications with enabling this feature if your hosting provider blocks it.
 You might need to ask your hosting provider to unblock it, as seen in this article.

-Even with those steps, it might take a bit of back and forth (between you, our support team, and your hosting provider) to have it done.
-We have seen repeated issues related to Direct HTTP server-to-server requests, and our new ePDQ order status check feature should fix this going forward.
+Even with those steps, it might take a bit of back and forth (between you, and your hosting provider) to have it done.
+We have seen repeated issues related to Direct HTTP server-to-server requests, and our new ePDQ order status check feature should fix this going forward if you are unable to fix it with your hosting provider.

 Our plugin tracks when the order has cancelled, and we get an order note as seen below which is found from the right-hand side of the current WooCommerce order that you are viewing: